Sacred Commerce: Business as a Brutal Path to Awakening

 The Altar of the Marketplace

-I used to think my 'real' spiritual life happened on my meditation cushion, and my business was just... well, business.
-A way to pay the bills.
-That separation nearly killed my soul.
-The shift came when I started treating my business not as a marketplace, but as an altar.
-Every client interaction became an opportunity for presence.
-Every financial decision became a question of alignment.
-Every marketing email became a chance to speak my truth.
 I remember one particularly difficult negotiation.
-Are you with me?The old me would have been focused on winning, on getting the best deal.
-Hang on, it gets better.But the new me, the one who saw business as sadhana, approached it differently.
-I started by grounding myself, by connecting to my intention: to create a win-win situation that was in service of both our missions.
-The energy in the room shifted.
-The negotiation became a collaboration.
-We came to an agreement that was better than what either of us had originally proposed.
-That's sacred commerce.
-It's not about being soft or passive.
-It's about being fiercely aligned with your truth, even in the boardroom.
+Are you with me?
+The old me would have been laser-focused on winning, on securing the best deal at any cost.
+Hang on, it gets better.
+The new me ~ the one who saw business as sadhana ~ approached it differently.
+I grounded myself deeply, connecting to my intention: to create a win-win situation that served both our missions and honored the larger flow of life.
+The energy in the room shifted palpably.
+What had threatened to be a battle became a collaboration, a weaving together of needs and possibilities.
+We reached an agreement that was better than anything either party had initially imagined.
+That, right there, is sacred commerce.
+It’s not about being soft or passive; it’s about being fiercely aligned with your truth, even in the boardroom.

-I keep palo santo in every room, it is one of my favorite tools for shifting energy. *(paid link)*
+I keep palo santo in every room ~ it is one of my favorite tools for shifting energy. *(paid link)*

-If you are serious about a daily sitting practice, a proper meditation cushion makes all the difference. *(paid link)*
+If you are serious about cultivating a daily sitting practice, a proper meditation cushion makes all the difference. *(paid link)*